Western North Carolina American Civil War Regiments and Battalions

 WESTERN NORTH CAROLINA REGIMENTS AND BATTALIONS

-North Carolina provided at least 125,000 soldiers to the Confederacy, and the Tar Heel State recruited more soldiers than any Southern state.
-Over 620,000 died in the Civil War and 40,000 were North Carolinians.
+North Carolina provided at least 125,000 soldiers to the Confederacy, and the Tar Heel State recruited more soldiers than any other Southern state.
+More than 620,000 died in the Civil War and 40,000 were North Carolinians.
 The Old North State provided 69 infantry regiments and 4 infantry battalions; 9 cavalry regiments and 9 cavalry battalions; 2 heavy artillery battalions, 4 artillery regiments, 3 light artillery battalions, and 4 light artillery batteries.
 Several North Carolina infantry regiments mustered 1,500 soldiers, while few regiments mustered as many as 1,800.
-North Carolina's sole legion, Thomas' Legion, mustered over 2,500 soldiers.
-The average Civil War regiment mustered 1,100 soldiers.
+North Carolina's sole legion, Thomas' Legion, mustered more than 2,500 soldiers, while the average Civil War regiment mustered 1,100 soldiers.
 The North Carolina mountain counties also recruited several companies which served in the predominately “Piedmont” and “Coastal Plain” regiments.
 Western North Carolina even recruited numerous “Home Guard, Junior and Senior Reserves, and State Militia companies.”
 Western North Carolinians also served in East Tennessee, northern Georgia, southwest Virginia, and "Upstate" South Carolina regiments.
-Western North Carolina in 1861, depending on which cartographic map you study, included 20 or 21 western counties.
+Western North Carolina in 1861, depending on which cartographic map you study, included 20 or 21 western counties (see North Carolina Maps).
 In 1861, however, there were 21 mountain counties and 71% of North Carolina's slave population resided in the Coastal Plain Region, with the Southern Appalachian Mountains considered the poorest of the three North Carolina Regions.
 The Mountaineers, a.k.a.
-Highlanders, fought and died in the bloodiest battles of the War and, in the below list of regiments, Western North Carolina recruited at least one company for the listed regiment or the entire regiment hailed from the North Carolina mountains.
+Highlanders, fought and died in the bloodiest battles of the War, and, in the below list of regiments, Western North Carolina recruited at least one company for the listed regiment or the entire regiment hailed from the North Carolina mountains.
 A Guide to Military Organizations and Installations of North Carolina 1861-1865, explains the numerical designations according to branch of service and the nature and character of each unit's organization.
-The North Carolina Mountain Regiments and Battles offers a "single page view" of Western North Carolina's contributions for the regiments, and it further reflects how many mountaineer or highlander companies served in each regiment.
+The North Carolina Mountain Regiments and Battles offers a "single page view" of Western North Carolina's contributions for the regiments and it further reflects how many mountaineer or highlander companies served in each regiment.

 * Component of the Thomas Legion (a.k.a.
 69th North Carolina Regiment).
 The Thomas Legion consisted of the following components: Walker's Battalion (a.k.a.
 80th Battalion), Love's Regiment (a.k.a.
 Thomas' Infantry Regiment and Love's Infantry Regiment), Cherokee Battalion, Cherokee Bodyguards, Levi and Barr's Light Artillery Battery, and the Pioneer Companies.